xenon-middleware/xenon/doc/userguide_src.md

 The __submitJob__ method can be used to submit a job to a __Scheduler__.
 A [__JobDescription__][21] must be provided as parameter.
-A __JobDescription__ contains all necessary information on how to start the job, for example, the location of the executable, any command line arguments that are required, the working directory, etc. See the Javadoc for details of the __JobDescription__.
+A __JobDescription__ contains all necessary information on how to start the job, for example, the location of the executable, any command line arguments that are required, the working directory, if the job is an interactive of batch job, the location of the files for stream redirection (in case of a batch job), etc. See the Javadoc for details of the __JobDescription__.

 Once a job is submitted, a [__Job__][22] object is returned that can be used with __getJobStatus__ to retrieve the status of the job, and with __cancelJob__ to cancel it.
 This __Job__ contains the following: